Cock-a-doodle-doo! French rooster crows over court win

 Their case also backfired in the court of public opinion, at least locally.
 More than 120,000 people signed a petition urging authorities to leave Maurice alone — and a “support committee” made up of roosters and hens from around the region came to support his owner during the trial in July.

-“The countryside is alive and makes noise — and so do roosters,” read one of their banners.
+“The countryside is alive and makes noise — and so do roosters,” read one of their signs.

-The ruling may spell good news for a group of ducks in the Landes region of southwest France, where a trial is under way between farmers and neighbors angry over the creatures’ quacks and smell.
+The ruling may spell good news for a flock of ducks in the Landes region of southwest France, where a trial is underway between farmers and neighbors angry over the creatures’ quacks and smell.

 Authorities also ruled against residents of a village in the French Alps who complained in 2017 about annoying cow bells, and an effort last year to push out cicadas from a southern town to protect tourists from their summer song also failed.